 Before borrowing any federal student loans all students are required to complete entrance counseling and master promissory note (loan agreement).
 This can be done online at studentaid.gov .
 Students must enroll in at least six credit hours each semester, meet Standards of Satisfactory Academic Progress, and not have a previously defaulted loan(s).

-Two loan disbursements are required for all federal direct loans and a 30-day delay on first disbursements for first-time borrowers.
+Two loan disbursements are required for all federal direct loans.

 Note: Students must maintain all eligibility requirements at the time of disbursement to receive FSA funding.
 It is the student’s responsibility to review all financial aid policies and the Financial Aid Guide.